-The home of the Henry A. Rowland Department of Physics & Astronomy, the Bloomberg Center, offers many facilities available to students, members of the Johns Hopkins community, outside companies and institutions, and the general public.
+The home of the William H. Miller III Department of Physics & Astronomy, the Bloomberg Center, offers many facilities available to students, members of the Johns Hopkins community, outside companies and institutions, and the general public.
 These facilities are listed below in alphabetical order.

 Bloomberg Center Management

 Building management contacts, information about obtaining keys and building FAQs can be found on the PHA Intranet website.

 A full list of classroom information along with reserving a classroom in Bloomberg Center is found on PHA Intranet website.

 Johns Hopkins Instrument Development Group (IDG)